oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 reproduction of the signature base string including correct URL) as well as state management (e.g., replay prevention).

- This document therefore recommends implementors to consider one of TLS-based approaches wherever possible.
+ This document therefore recommends implementers to consider one of TLS-based approaches wherever possible.

 #### Audience Restricted Access Tokens {#aud_restriction}

-An audience restriction essentially restricts the resource server a particular access token can be used at.
-The authorization server associates the access token with a certain resource server and every resource server is obliged to verify for every request, whether the access token sent with that request was meant to be used at the particular resource server.
-If not, the resource server must refuse to serve the respective request.
-In the general case, audience restrictions limit the impact of a token leakage.
+Audience restriction essentially restricts access tokens to a particular resource server.
+The authorization server associates the access token with the particular resource server and the resource server SHOULD verify the intended audience.
+If the access token fails the intended audience validation, the resource server must refuse to serve the respective request.

+In general, audience restrictions limit the impact of token leakage.
 In the case of a counterfeit resource server, it may (as described below) also prevent abuse of the phished access token at the legitimate resource server.

 The audience can basically be expressed using logical names or physical addresses (like URLs).
 In order to prevent phishing, it is